Who is the French president?

 Building an inference API for question answering is a necessary step as soon a you want to use question answering in production.
 But keep in mind that building such an API is not necessarily easy.
 First because you need to code the API (easy part) but also because you need to build a highly available, fast, and scalable infrastructure to serve your models behind the hood (hardest part).
 Machine learning models consume a lot of resources (memory, disk space, CPU, GPU...) which makes it hard to achieve high-availability and low latency at the same time.

 NLP Cloud proposes a question answering API that gives you the opportunity to perform question answering out of the box, based on Hugging Face transformers' Deepset's Roberta Base Squad 2 model, with excellent performances.
 The response time (latency) is very good for this model.
+You can either use all the pre-trained models in or upload your own tranformer-based custom models!

 For more details, see our documentation about question answering.